DirtyDevWork/homebridge-daikin/README.md

 # homebridge-daikin

+note: this is based on the work of dirtydevwork (https://github.com/DirtyDevWork/homebridge-daikin). forked and tuned for my daikin ftxs35c splits.

+This fork add a timer to avoid sendind 2 discording commands at the same time to the unit, and fix an issue in loading initialization values from AC.

+#original readme follows:

 Supports Daikin Air Conditioners on HomeBridge

 Initially will be built to support talking to a Daikin BRP072A42 Wifi Adapter for a FTXS series Split System Air Conditioner, and once that's working, aim to add support for other Daikin Wifi adapters and Air Conditioners as the information becomes available